slack-ruby/slack-ruby-bot-server/RELEASING.md

 ```
 ## Stable Release

 You're reading the documentation for the **next** release of slack-ruby-bot-server.
-Please see the documentation for the [last stable release, v0.2.2](https://github.com/slack-ruby/slack-ruby-bot-server/blob/v0.2.2/README.md) unless you're integrating with HEAD.
+Please see the documentation for the [last stable release, v2.0.1](https://github.com/slack-ruby/slack-ruby-bot-server/blob/v2.0.1/README.md) unless you're integrating with HEAD.
 See [UPGRADING](UPGRADING.md) when upgrading from an older version.
+See [MIGRATING](MIGRATING.md) for help with migrating Legacy Slack Apps to Granular Scopes.
 ```

 Commit your changes.

 ```
 git add README.md CHANGELOG.md lib/slack-ruby-bot-server/version.rb
-git commit -m "Preparing for next development iteration, 0.2.3."
+git commit -m "Preparing for next development iteration, 2.0.2."
-git push origin master
+git push upstream master
 ```